cchoi20/projects/README.md

 Features-to-come mentioned in the Notes section under the canvas.

 Puzzle Game: WIP
-Get a randomized grid, depending on what difficulty you select.
+Get a randomized grid, its size depending on what difficulty you select.
 Clicking will 'flip' the square, along with surrounding 4 squares.
 Goal is to get the whole grid flipped.